dogweather/forkful/content/en/swift/good-coding-practices/handling-errors.md

 weight: 16
 ---

-## What & Why?
-Handling errors in Swift means anticipating and responding to problems that pop up when your code runs.
-We do it to control the chaos—keeping apps from crashing and giving the user a smooth experience.

 ## How to:
 Swift uses error handling with `do`, `try`, and `catch` blocks.
 Let’s take a look: